JernejHenigman/LosingChessAlphaZero/README.md

 * Press SPACE to play with white pieces
 * Control number of MCTS sims, temp and cpuct param at the end of main.py file
 * Currently AlphaZero agent is playing with 854th iteration of learning
-* We added move evaluation based on stockfish engine (centipawn loss), and move prob chosen by AlphaZero
+* We added move evaluation based on stockfish engine (centipawn loss), and move prob chosen by AlphaZero to evaluate moves of AlphaZero agent

 ![alt text](https://github.com/JernejHenigman/LosingChessAlphaZero/blob/master/chessboard.png?raw=true)